-During a cloud migration there are a lot of things that can go wrong, same as with any data center migration.
+During a cloud migration there are a lot of things that can go wrong, same as with any data center migration or data center decommission (check out our data center decommissioning checklist here).
 Cloud migrations are a very complex process.
 Just a few of the most important things to keep in mind are app dependencies, security policy changes, network changes, and transitioning from capex to opex.

 A process which, on paper, should be as simple as “plop all our workloads on their servers, not ours,” is typically anything but simple.
 This article will go over each of the most common errors with any data center migration to the cloud, as well as how to avoid them.